jhpyle/docassemble/_docs/groups.md

 The `list collect` specifier only works on [`DAList`] variables, not on [`DADict`] or [`DASet`] variables.

+# <a name="hook"></a>Triggering your own code during the gathering process

+When you are gathering a group, you might want some code to run after the group is gathered, as well as whenever an item in the group is edited or deleted.

+If the code you need to run relates only to an item in the group, you can set [`complete_attribute`] to `'complete'` and write a [`code` block] that defines the `.complete` attribute for any item in the group.
+This [`code` block] will be run for every item in the group during the gathering process and also whenever the user [edits] the group.

+However, sometimes the code you want to run relates to the group as a whole and not just to a particular item.
+In this circumstance, you can use the "hook" methods [`hook_on_gather()`] and [`hook_after_gather()`].
+In order to use these methods, you will need to define your own class using a module file, and make your class a subclass of whatever class you are using (e.g., [`DAList`], [`DADict`]).

+Here is an example that subclasses the [`DADict`].

+{% include demo-side-by-side.html demo="hook-on-gather" %}

+The module file that is referenced in the [`modules`] block, [`income.py`], looks like this:

+{% highlight python %}
+from docassemble.base.util import DADict

+__all__ = ['IncomeDict']

+class IncomeDict(DADict):
+    def hook_on_gather(self):
+        if 'benefits' in self.elements and self['benefits'].receives and 'employment' in self.elements and self['employment'].receives and self['benefits'].amount + self['employment'].amount > 2000:
+            self.reason_for_benefits
+        elif hasattr(self, 'reason_for_benefits'):
+            del self.reason_for_benefits
+    def hook_after_gather(self):
+        self.total_amount = sum(y.amount for y in self.values() if y.receives)
+{% endhighlight %}

+In this example, the [`hook_on_gather()`] method ensures that the user provides an explanation about their income if the user is employed, receives public benefits, and the total income from these income sources exceeds $2,000.

+The [`hook_after_gather()`] method performs a computation that uses all of the items in the dictionary.

+The advantage of putting this logic into the "hook" methods is that the logic will be applied automatically whenever a change is made to the items in the dictionary.
+For example, if the user first puts in less than $2,000 of income but then edits the list to increase the income, the additional question will be asked.
+If the user edits the list to decrease the income below $2,000, the attribute with the answer to that question is deleted.
+Whenever a change is made to the list, the `total_amount` is updated.

+The [`hook_on_gather()`] method is run just before the dictionary is marked as gathered.
+Every time the user edits the table, the dictionary is temporarly marked as ungathered, and is then marked as gathered again.
+Since the dictionary can't be marked as gathered until the [`hook_on_gather()`] method runs to completion, you can be sure that the `.reason_for_benefits` attribute will get defined (or undefined if appropriate).

+By contrast, the [`hook_after_gather()`] method is run after the dictionary is marked as gathered.
+It is guaranteed to run after the group is gathered or re-gathered.
+Unlike [`hook_on_gather()`], it cannot trigger the asking of [`question` blocks] or [`code` blocks], at least not in a reliable way.

+In this example, the [`hook_after_gather()`] method computes a sum.
+This is done for demonstration purposes only.
+In practice, if you just need to compute a sum, it is best to write a separate method for this, and then call that method whenever you need the sum.
+(You can also write code in-line that computes the sum.)
+You might want to use [`hook_after_gather()`] for code that calls an API, or other code that should not run unnecessarily.

+Note that since [`hook_on_gather()`] is called during the gathering process, it is careful not to do anything that relies upon the group being gathered.
+For example, it refers to the `.elements` dictionary directly, which will not trigger gathering.
+By contrast, the [`hook_after_gather()`] method assumes (correctly) that the group has already been gathered.

+[Subclassing] the [`DADict`] is an advanced [Python] technique, but it is ultimately easiest to write your logic in the form of "hooks," because otherwise you have to try to anticipate all the different ways that users might be able to get past your logic by editing, deleting, or adding table items.

 # <a name="examples"></a>Examples

 ## <a name="nested objects"></a>List of dictionaries from checkbox